akhilperumalreddy/Automate-ICD-Coding/README.md

 # Automate ICD coding based on discharge summary using Pretrained Language models
-*This is the team based project for the course CS769-Advanced Natural Language Processing in 2023 Spring.*
+*This is the team based project for the course CS769-Advanced Natural Language Processing in Spring 2023.*

 ## Model Overview

-In this project, we present our implementation of a transformer-based model for automatic generation of ICD (International Classification of Diseases) codes using discharge summaries [1].
+In this project, we implement a transformer-based model for automatic generation of ICD (International Classification of Diseases) codes using discharge summaries [1].
 The model addresses three key challenges faced by existing methods, including a large label space, long input sequences, and domain mismatch between pretraining and fine-tuning.
 We conducted experiments on the MIMIC (Medical Information Mart for Intensive Care) dataset and achieved similar performance in terms of multiple metrics as reported in the paper.

-More importantly, we explored several variations to this method, including
+More importantly, we explored and experimented with several variations of this method, including
-* further pretraining using ICD code descriptions in code dictionaries
+* further pretraining using ICD code descriptions in code dictionaries;
-* laveraging the hierarchical taxonomy of ICD codes to improve the code automation accuracy.
+* laveraging the hierarchical taxonomy of ICD codes to guide the code automation.

 Our findings demonstrate the effectiveness of leveraging pre-trained language models for automatic ICD coding and offer insights for future research in this area.
 For details, please referer to our [presentation slides](https://github.com/akhilperumalreddy/Automate-ICD-Coding/blob/main/Presentation_slides.pdf).